mvatanen/domain-map/README.md

 Default sleep time between queries is 0.2 seconds, so there should be roughly 5 queries / second.

 While doing www-server ( A-record) query "domain.name" is first tried and if there is no record then "www.domain.name" is tried next.
-So if you want to query additional names like mail.domain.com or extranet.domain.com add the names to the domains file.
+So if you want to query additional names like mail.domain.name or extranet.domain.name add the names to the domains file.

 You can always combine .dot files with other .dot files ( if it  makes any sense), and regenerate pictures